harprit42/hello-world/README.md

 # hello-world
-First repository to put code in github
+First repository as per readme guide in Github